woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

 * :guilabel:`Settings`, for configuring details about the layer
 * :guilabel:`Copy`, for duplicating the layer (publishing again)

-The details for the layer (from the :guilabel:`Settings` link) allows you to set the layer name, title, spatial reference system, a description.
-There is also a direct link to the GeoServer Admin Edit Layer section, and the ability to unpublish the layer if desired.
+The layer details popup (from the :guilabel:`Settings` link) allows you to set the layer name, title, spatial reference system, and description.
+There is also a direct link to the GeoServer Admin Edit Layer section, and an option to unpublish the layer if desired.

 .. figure:: img/layersettings.png

    Layer Settings

-The :guilabel:`Copy` link brings up a very similar dialog to the Layer Settings, with the outcome being a new layer published in GeoServer.
+The :guilabel:`Copy` link brings up a very similar dialog to the Layer Settings, used to publish a copy of the layer as a new layer in GeoServer.

 .. figure:: img/copylayer.png